Visual Supports for 10 Key Social Thinking Vocabulary Concepts

 - Published: 2018

-These visual supports encourage the active use of 10 Social Thinking Vocabulary concepts that lay the foundation for social learning, which are fundamental to the social experience and are relevant across languages, cultures, and ages (starting at age 4).
-While they are a small set of our broader teaching platform, they are an important place to begin an individual’s discovery into their own social-emotional learning as well as discovering the social world that surrounds them, regardless of whether the individual is typically developing or exhibits social learning challenges.
+These visual supports encourage the active use of 10 Social Thinking Vocabulary concepts that lay the foundation for social emotional learning, which are fundamental to the social experience and are relevant across languages, cultures, and ages (starting at age 4).
+While they are a small set of our broader teaching platform, they are an important place to begin an individual’s discovery into their own social emotional learning as well as discovering the social world that surrounds them, regardless of whether the individual is typically developing or exhibits social emotional learning challenges.

 As each of these 10 concepts are introduced and utilized on an ongoing basis, hang the related colorful visual support in your classroom, clinic, or home to remind viewers to observe and use these concepts in all locations.
 The 11x14” images are beautifully rendered, but the artistry they bring to a room is a secondary to their powerful primary function: to encourage the use of the concepts to build social awareness, self-awareness, perspective taking, flexible thinking—and ultimately—stronger social competencies.